James-Akerman/allabouththatpooch/README.md

 - **Graphs of the top and bottom ten dog breeds by sex**
   - Graphs created made using Plotly.js using data scraped from the [American Kennal Club website](https://www.akc.org/expert-advice/nutrition/breed-weight-chart/) using [Beautiful Soup and Pandas](akc_data).

-Visit the website and try it for yourself at https://allaboutthatpooch.herokuapp.com/

 ![website](readme_images/website_picture.JPG)

 <br>